Kong/docs.konghq.com/app/konnect/deployment/network-resiliency.md

 keep the connection alive.
 If it receives no answer, it tries to reconnect to the control plane node after a 5-10 second random delay.

-**What types of data travel between the Konnect SaaS control plane and the data planes, and how?**
+**What types of data travel between the Konnect Cloud control plane and the data planes, and how?**
 : There are two types of data that travel between the planes: configuration and telemetry.
 Both use the secure TCP port `443`.
   * **Configuration:** the control plane sends configuration data to any connected